The Ultimate Campervan Essentials Packing List

 You will need to make sure you have the correct camping gas bottle for your van.
 The standard is the Camping Gaz 907.
 The initial cost is quite high (around £80) because you are essentially leaving a deposit for the bottle, but each bottle thereafter should be around £37.

-A collapsible bucket has so many uses.
+A collapsible bucket has so many uses and is high on our campervan essentials list.
 We use it to collect waste water from sink drainage.
 You may have had a waste tank fitted in which case you wouldn’t need this, but if you don’t, then you will need to catch the water draining from your sink so that it doesn’t flow directly onto the campsite.
 It folds down almost flat.

 (It can also be used as a night time toilet or you can take it to the beach.
 You may not want to use it for both!)

 You may want to consider a nightlight as it will be almost pitch black at night with the blackout blinds.
 If there are any wakings in the night or the kids need to climb down from the campervan roof, it is easier to have some low-level light.

 It’s good to have a portable camping lantern that you can use on your table if eating outside in the evening or to place in your awning.
 We went for the Duronic Hurricane which provides great light output and is charged by usb.
 There’s also a winding handle to power it up if you are out of electricity – it’s very useful, great fun and would make a great gift for a campervan or motorhome owner.

 A head torch is good for night time trips to the toilet and the kids love to play with them to make shadow animals or read in bed.
 We prefer the USB rechargeable ones.